- Advanced Cancer

 There are requirements you must meet to take part in any clinical trial.
 If you do qualify for a clinical trial, you must decide whether or not to enter (enroll in) it.

 Clinical trials are one way to get state-of-the art cancer treatment.
-Sometimes they may be the only way to get some newer treatments.
-They are also the only way for doctor's to learn better methods to treat cancer.
+In some cases they may be the only way to get access to newer treatments.
+They are also the only way for doctors to learn better methods to treat cancer.
 Still, they are not right for everyone.

 You can get a lot more information on clinical trials, in our document called Clinical Trials: What You Need to Know.
-You can read it on our Web site or call our toll-free number and have it sent to you.
+You can read it on our website or call our toll-free number to have it sent to you.